The Best Caregiver Call Buttons: When You Need Immediate Help

 Invisawear safety jewelry will give senior women peace of mind and their loved ones.
 These jewelry pieces are all tasteful and quite discrete, so no one will know that they are actually safety devices.

-This call button is a great pager for any caregivers taking care of elders in their own homes or even in a nursing home.
+This call button is a great pager for caregivers taking care of elders in their own homes or even a nursing home.
 Just one call lets a caregiver have the capability of contacting many different receivers all at the same time.
 The operational range is robust, at more than 500 feet, and the push call button can be carried around easily.
 Users can place it by their bedside, wear it on their neck, or put it inside a pocket.

 Internal batteries power up the call button and pager.
 The call button comes with a 1-year standby time, while the pager has a standby of 3 days but can be recharged.
 Alert prompts are both vibrational and auditory.
 Loved ones with difficulties in hearing or seeing can still use it because of this.
 A vibration-only setting is useful for night-time use that won’t disrupt sleep for others.